Just Shoot Me!: Series history

 Just Shoot Me! was never given a definitive time slot during its series run.
 The show ended up being moved around on the NBC schedule.
 It still retained good ratings, though; in its fourth season, it was the top-rated show for NBC Tuesday nights and had an average rating/share of 6.1/16 in the 18–49 demographic.

+In March 2020, the cast reunited for a sketch on the late-night comedy program Lights Out with David Spade, which concerned a fictional reboot of the show.
+That June, the cast also reunited for a virtual reunion on Hulu's YouTube page.